Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 me for everything.
 She said

-that when Rob Dugan said
+that when Col Duigan said

 that I had decided not to

-take leave every mothers at
+take leave every mother at

 the meeting breathed freer to

-know I was still looking after
+Know I was still looking after

 their boys.
 Wasn't that a lovely